 Applicants having a first undergraduate degree may be admitted to the BFA, BDesign, or BMus After Degree programs.
 All requirements for the degree, as detailed in §§43.7, 43.8, 43.9 or 43.10, must be met.
 The total number of units of course weight in the After Degree program will vary depending on the previous degree held and the After Degree sought.
 The total required in a BFA (Art and Design) or BDesign After Degree program will normally be ★90, but in no case will less than ★60 be required.
 The required number of units of course weight in a BFA (Drama-Acting) program will normally be ★97, but in no case will less than ★85 be required.
 The required number of units of course weight in a BFA (Drama-Design) program will normally be ★123, but in no case will less than ★117 be required.
-The required number of units of course weight in a BFA (Drama-Technical Theatre - Stage Management) program will normally be ★120, but in no case will less than ★108 be required.
-The required number of units of course weight in a BFA (Drama-Technical Theatre - Technical Production) program will normally be ★126, but in no case will less than ★120 be required.
+The required number of units of course weight in a BFA (Drama-Technical Theatre - Stage Management or a Technical Production) program will normally be ★120, but in no case will less than ★60 be required.
 The required number of units of course weight in a BMus After Degree program will normally consist of either ★90 in the World Music route, or ★93 in all other routes, but in no case will less than ★66 be required.

-- (1) Any deficiency in a matriculation requirement or a prerequisite to a program requirement must be cleared before admission to the program. - (2) Courses outside the Faculties of Arts or Science are not normally permitted in a BFA, BDesign, or BMus after a previous degree, with the exception of specified degree requirements. - (3) Promotion Requirements: In an After Degree program, students are required to meet the same promotion standards as specified for the respective program in §§43.7, 43.8, 43.9, or 43.10. - (4) Graduation Requirements - a.
-BFA (Art and Design) After Degree: To qualify for the BFA (Art and Design) After Degree, students must successfully complete the required units of course weight specified for the program; meet all promotion, continuation, final year, and residence requirements described in §43.8; and receive Departmental recommendation.
+- Any deficiency in a matriculation requirement or a prerequisite to a program requirement must be cleared before admission to the program. - (2) Courses outside the Faculties of Arts or Science are not normally permitted in a BFA, BDesign, or BMus after a previous degree, with the exception of specified degree requirements. - (3) Promotion Requirements: In an After Degree program, students are required to meet the same promotion standards as specified for the respective program in §§43.7, 43.8, 43.9, or 43.10.

-- b.
+(4) Graduation Requirements

+- a.
+BFA (Art and Design) After Degree: To qualify for the BFA (Art and Design) After Degree, students must successfully complete the required units of course weight specified for the program; meet all promotion, continuation, final year, and residence requirements described in §43.8; and receive Departmental recommendation. - b.
 BDesign After Degree: To qualify for the BDesign After Degree, students must successfully complete the required units of course weight specified for the program; meet all promotion, continuation, final year, and residence requirements described in §43.7; and receive Departmental recommendation. - c.
-BFA (Drama) After Degree: In the After Degree program, students must meet the same graduation requirements as specified for the respective program in §43.9 - d.
+BFA (Drama) After Degree: In the After Degree program, students must meet the same graduation requirements as specified for the respective program in §43.9. - d.
 BMus After Degree: To qualify for the BMus After Degree, students must successfully complete the curriculum for the chosen Route and meet all promotion, continuation, final year, and residence requirements (§43.10).